powaqqatsi/thoughts/about.markdown

 Bummer, right?
 Well I hope I'm wrong.

-That's actually why I've started this thing.
-To outline my fear and discover my hope.
+That's actually why I've started this thing- to outline my fear and discover my hope.
 Fleshing out these ideas with you, we'll find gaps in my reasoning.
-A crucial enough gap, and we've got Jason thinking there's no extinction event on the horizon. :)
+A crucial enough gap, and I'll have you to thank for guiding me toward genuine optimism.

-Otherwise, we'll have a little more urgency to figure out the best path forward.
+Otherwise, we'll have a little more urgency and a rock-solid foundation to figure out the best way forward.